 College of Liberal Arts James Meredith Changemaker Award

-Nominations for potential award recipients will be open January 23rd through February 10, 2023.
-Faculty, Staff, and students may nominate graduating seniors who they believe embody the spirit of the award.
+Nominations for potential award recipients will be open November 30, 2023 through January 31, 2024.
+Faculty, Staff, and students may nominate graduating seniors majoring in the College of Liberal Arts.
 Self nominations are welcomed.
 Nominees will be invited to complete applications for the award.
 The winner of the award will receive a monetary award from the College.

 Please watch your email and/or the College of Liberal Arts website for additional information in the new year!
 Any questions about the award can be directed to Kirsten Dellinger, Associate Dean for Diversity, Equity, and Inclusion, College of Liberal Arts at email@example.com or Valeria Ross, Program Manager for Diversity, Equity, and Inclusion, College of Liberal Arts at firstname.lastname@example.org.

 History and Background

 On September, 28, 2022, Lee M. Cohen, dean of the College of Liberal Arts, announced the James Meredith Changemaker Award, which will recognize graduating undergraduate students majoring in the College of Liberal Arts who have helped broaden access, participation and opportunities in higher education for minorities or individuals from underrepresented groups.

 Meredith, who in 1962 became the first African American student to enroll at the University of Mississippi, graduated in August 1963 with a bachelor’s degree in political science which is a major and an academic Department housed in the College of Liberal Arts.
 Following graduation, he continued to study political science at University of Ibadan in Nigeria before earning a law degree at Columbia University.